Safety First in First Grade

 "What is it?"
 I said, reaching for him.
 Obviously he was in some sort of pain.
 "What you want me to do?!"

-“My rang was too big!” he gasped.
-“So I choked it down to make it fit."
+“My rang's too big!” he gasped, “so I choked it down to make it fit."

 “TAKE THE RANG OFF!" he screamed.
 "My fanger done quit breathing!”